Orchard Real Estate Review: A Good Way to Buy and Sell?

 To save time, you can start with a real estate marketplace like Clever Offers, which lets you quickly compare cash offer solutions, ranging from iBuyers to buy-before-you-sell programs providing cash upfront with the opportunity to list for additional upside.
 Complete a quick form to see which offers you qualify for and sell on your terms with the offer that’s right for you — no added fees or obligation.

-Orchard is for people who are selling and buying a house at the same time.
-It can be a good option if you:
+Orchard's products are built around selling and buying a house at the same time.
+They're worth looking into if you:

 • Need your current home’s equity to make a down payment on a new house